(21st March 2013 – 11½ miles)

 and as I plodded away (followed by a long line of sheep – I don’t know why), I stopped and gazed back and wondered when, or even if, I might visit again.

 I ambled high above the Swale

-Soon I was crunching through snow and squinting against the bright reflected sunshine.
-Heck, I even put on my shades.
+Soon I was crunching through snow again and squinting against bright reflected sunshine.
+Heck, I even rummaged about in my rucksack for shades.

-Soon the path diverged: on the left the ‘proper’ Wainwright route climbed up towards old mine workings and ruins and, as I’m not a fan of industrial archaeology, I happily left that sight to another time.
+Soon the path diverged: on the left the ‘proper’ Wainwright route climbs up towards old mine workings and ruins and, as I was taking it easy today, I happily left that sight to another time;

 This was simple, non-strenuous walking with plenty of time to stop, look around and fiddle with my camera.
 I had made no specific plans to meet Pat today – we just thought that we would bump into one another.
 As it turned out, we didn’t and I walked solo all the way to Reeth.